-The Chief shall post the work schedule on the police department bulletin board.
+The Chief shall post the work schedule on the police department bulletin board or available to review online.
 The Chief shall schedule assignments.
 This schedule may be changed at the discretion of the Chief.

-- B. The normal work day shall consist of eight and one-half (8.5) consecutive hours. - C. Non-rotating work shifts will be designated.
+- B. The normal workday for non-patrol Sergeants shall consist of eight (8) consecutive hours, forty (40) hours per week. - C. Non-rotating work shifts will be designated.
 The non-rotating work shift will be bid based upon seniority, twice per calendar year- in June to be effective in July, and in December to be effective in January of the following year.
-The Sergeant with the most seniority shall have the first bid followed by other Sergeants in descending order of seniority. - D. Nothing in this agreement shall preclude the Chief from assigning a Sergeant to another shift as need arises, for example, due to a Sergeant attending in-service training class, illness, injury, or other non-specified occurrence of more than three (3) work days.
-Sergeants may also be required to work a non-bid shift due to vacation scheduling. - E. Part-time officers will not be permitted to work more than 1500 hours per calendar year unless the Chief first obtains written consent from the FOP.
+The Sergeant with the most seniority shall have the first bid followed by other Sergeants in descending order of seniority. - D. Nothing in this agreement shall preclude the Chief from assigning a Sergeant to another shift as need arises, for example, due to a Sergeant attending in-service training class, illness, injury, or other non-specified occurrence of more than three (3) workdays.
+Sergeants may also be required to work a non-bid shift due to vacation scheduling.
+Any move made by way of this section will be done in inverse order of seniority with the least senior officer moved first to the extent possible so as not to cause a hardship on the Township. - E. Part-time officers will not be permitted to work more than 1500 hours per calendar year unless the Chief first obtains written consent from the FOP.
 The Chief's request shall be based upon exigent circumstances.
-FOP consent shall not be unreasonable withheld. - F. Auxiliary Police officers shall not work a normally scheduled work shift in place of either a full-time or a part-time Officer. - G. The Chief shall provide at least fifteen (15) days notice of changes in the work shifts to affected Sergeants; excepting however, when the Chief declares an emergency, or if the posted work schedule must be changed due to the absence of scheduled Sergeants such notice is not required.
-Changes in a Sergeant's work shift or starting hours may be made with less than fifteen (15) days notice by mutual agreement between the Chief and the affected Sergeant.
+FOP consent shall not be unreasonable withheld.

-- H. The provisions of Paragraph G (above) regarding notice of shift or schedule change do not apply to changes in work schedules made under this paragraph.
-In determining availability of patrol Sergeants, Sergeants who are absent due to use of sick leave, on vacation, laid off or under other assignment (i.e., training, injury, etc.) for more than seven (7) calendar days shall be considered unavailable for regularly scheduled patrol duty. - Shift Staffing.
+- F. Auxiliary Police officers shall not work a normally scheduled work shift in place of either a full-time or a part-time Officer. - G. The Chief shall provide at least fifteen (15) days' notice of changes in the work shifts to affected Sergeants; excepting however, when the Chief declares an emergency, or if the posted work schedule must be changed due to the absence of scheduled Sergeants such notice is not required.
+Changes in a Sergeant's work shift or starting hours may be made with less than fifteen (15) days' notice by mutual agreement between the Chief and the affected Sergeant. - H. The provisions of Paragraph G (above) regarding notice of shift or schedule change do not apply to changes in work schedules made under this paragraph.
+In determining availability of patrol Sergeants, Sergeants who are absent due to use of sick leave, on vacation, laid off or under other assignment (i.e., training, injury, etc.) for more than seven (7) calendar days shall be considered unavailable for regularly scheduled patrol duty. - I. Shift Staffing.
 The Chief shall arrange staffing to provide at least two (2) Officers (regardless of rank) per patrol shift.